What is Catheter Ablation for Atrial Fibrillation?

 Important measures that you can take to improve the chances of an AF ablation being successful are:

-- reduce or eliminate alcohol – for some patients this can be an important promoter of AF.
+- For some patients this can be an important promoter of AF)

 Prior to your procedure we will talk to you about the ablation the likely outcomes and risks for you.
 We will give you a consent form to take away, read and sign.
 Depending on whether you are decided yet and are having the procedure scheduled soon we may also arrange for you to have some blood tests and an MRSA screening swab (a requirement for all patients admitted to hospital in the UK).
 We will also ensure that you are on an anticoagulant drug.